rust-lang/rustc-dev-guide/src/contributing.md

 ### Contributing to rustc-dev-guide

-Contributions to the [rustc-dev-guide][rdg] are always welcome, and can be made directly at [the rust-lang/rustc-dev-guide repo][rdgrepo].
+Contributions to the [rustc-dev-guide] are always welcome, and can be made directly at [the rust-lang/rustc-dev-guide repo][rdgrepo].
 The issue tracker in that repo is also a great way to find things that need doing.
 There are issues for beginners and advanced compiler devs alike!

 Just a few things to keep in mind:

 - Please limit line length to 100 characters.
-This is enforced by CI, and you can run the checks locally with `ci/lengthcheck.sh`.
+  This is enforced by CI,
+  and you can run the checks locally with `ci/lengthcheck.sh`.

 - When contributing text to the guide, please contextualize the information with some time period and/or a reason so that the reader knows how much to trust or mistrust the information.
   Aim to provide a reasonable amount of context, possibly including but not limited to:

   - A reason for why the data may be out of date other than "change", as change is a constant across the project.

   - The date the comment was added, e.g. instead of writing _"Currently, ..."_
     or _"As of now, ..."_,